 7. Cleaning tile grout

 Apply the baking soda paste to a coarse sponge and apply all over bathroom tiles.
-Allow to sit for 10 minutes then scrub off to have the grout looking clean again.
+Allow it to sit for 10 minutes then scrub off to have the grout looking clean again.

 8. Cleaning a bathtub